-Several outstanding opportunities exist for UCLA Extension Writers’ Program students in fiction writing, feature film writing, and television writing to gain recognition for the excellence of their work.
+Several outstanding opportunities exist for UCLA Extension Writers’ Program students in fiction writing, memoir writing, feature film writing, and television writing to gain recognition for the excellence of their work.

 UCLA Extension Feature Film and Television Writing Competitions